Our healthy baked chicken tenders (no breading) are the BEST way to enjoy flavorful chicken tenders that can be used in a variety of ways!

 More Chicken Tenders Recipes

-Looking for more chicken tender recipes?
+Looking for even more easy chicken recipes?

 - Air Fryer Chicken Tenders (no breading)

-- Pan Fried Chicken Tenders
+- Pan Frying Chicken Tenders

 - Instant Pot Frozen Chicken Tenders